-- 4.1 Hammersmith temporary pier is a pontoon approximately 30m long and 6m wide located at the edge of the main river channel beyond the foreshore to provides access to deeper water (Fig. 6).
+- 4.2 Hammersmith temporary pier is a pontoon approximately 30m long and 6m wide located at the edge of the main river channel beyond the foreshore to provide access to deeper water (Fig. 6).
 It is connected to the riverbank by a floating walkway which is to land on the concrete slipway at the end of Queen Caroline Street.
 An aluminium gangway connects the slipway, which is seldom used and is closed off with timber flood boards, to a lightweight steel ramp 17.5m long using a transition platform.
-This provides access from the slipway over the flood boards to Queen Caroline Street (Beckett Rankine, 2021, 22). - 4.2 The floating walkway is 125m long and will span between the flood defensive wall and the pier (Fig. 7).
+This provides access from the slipway over the flood boards to Queen Caroline Street (Beckett Rankinee, 2021, 22). - 4.3 The floating walkway is 125m long and will span between the flood defensive wall and the pier (Fig. 7).
 It will be restrained by 12 tubular piles up to 0.50m in diameter to minimise disturbance to the river environment.
 Typically, they will be driven into the riverbed to a depth of 3m to 4m.
-Most will be installed via a jack-up barge, however, those on the upper foreshore will be inserted using 'an excavator utilised as a piling gate' (Under Boat, 2021, 6).
+As they are to vibrated in as opposed to driven there will not be any arisings.
+Most will be installed via a jack-up barge, however, those on the upper foreshore will be inserted using 'an excavator utilised as a piling gate' (Uber Boat, 2021, 6).
 An aluminium gangway will be attached at either end of the walkway to connect with the pier and the slipway.
-The pier is formed from a repurposed barge to be held in place by a pair of spud legs -'tubular piles dropped through the deck of the barge with a shallow embedment into the riverbed' (Beckett Rankin, 2021, 5). - 4.3 Construction impact on archaeology will be limited to: - Pile probing via multi-cat and ploughing seabed where required - the twelve steel piles (0.50m diameter) retaining the walkway - two spud legs (0.50m diameter piles) retaining the pontoon. - 4.4 The design is specifically arranged in order to be a temporary structure that may be dismantled and removed with ease.
+The pier is formed from a repurposed barge to be held in place by a pair of spud legs -'tubular piles dropped through the deck of the barge with a shallow embedment into the riverbed' (Beckett Rankine, 2021, 5).
+There will not be any arisings from the spud legs and the works are below water level. - 4.4 Construction impact on archaeology will be limited to: - Pile probing via multi-cat and ploughing seabed where required - the twelve steel piles (0.50m diameter) retaining the walkway - two spud legs (0.50m diameter piles) retaining the pontoon. - 4.5 The design is specifically arranged in order to be a temporary structure that may be dismantled and removed with ease.
 Most of these works are to 'contained to marine operations for installation' (Uber Boat, 2021, 4).
-Minor civil works will, however, be carried out on land at the Queen Caroline Street end of the pier for the installation of the ramp and transition platform on the existing concrete slipway.
+Minor civil works will, however, be carried out on land at the Queen Caroline Street end of the pier.
+These are for the installation of the ramp and transition platform on the existing concrete slipway and do not involve excavations.
 To facilitate this a small temporary compound for welfare, plant and equipment will be located on adjacent green space on the landward side of Lower Mall.